 if you arrive at Trujillo and want to go to the airport to sleep or at least be in a place that is lit up… don’t it’s not open at night. – a traveller

-To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Trujillo Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Trujillo’s Capitán FAP Carlos Martínez de Pinillos International Airport.

 What to Expect

-The small terminal at Trujillo Airport handles a few domestic routes.
+The small terminal at Trujillo Airport (code: TRU) handles a few domestic routes.
 Amenities include two landside eateries (none airside), a few small shops, and free WiFi.
 Economy class passengers can pay to enter an airport lounge.
-See Airport Lounges in the airport guide below for location and access information.
+See Airport Lounges in the guide below for location and access information.

 Where to Sleep

 We have had no recent reviews from travellers who have slept at this airport.
-If you’ve visited recently, please write a review to help future travellers!
 It appears that the airport is closed overnight.
-See our Airport Hotels section below for more info.
-For uninterrupted sleep, hotels are nearby.
+See the Airport Hotels section below for locations.
+For uninterrupted sleep, hotels are nearby or read some traveller airport reviews for more tips.

 If sleeping in Trujillo Airport does not appeal to you, there are hotels near the airport in nearby Huanaco: